rudidude86/gura-lang.github.io/documents/Syntax.md

 Those types of value are described with string literal, number literal and b-prefixed string literal in a script respectively.

-Examples:

-    3.141
-    'hello'
-    b'\x00\x01\x02\0x03'
+Consider the following expressions:

+* `3.141`

+  It has a value of `number` type.

+* `'hello'`

+  It has a value of `string` type.

+* `b'\x00\x01\x02\0x03'`

+  It has a value of `binary` type.

 ### {{ page.chapter }}.3.3.
 Identifier

-An `Identifier` expression consists of a symbol and zero or more attributes trailing it.
+An `Identifier` expression consists of a symbol and zero or more attributes trailing after it.

+An `Identifer` expression can also contain attributes, where an attribute is a symbol preceded by a colon character.
+One or more attributes can be described after a symbol of the `Identifier`.

 Class diagram is: